-The BLM's promulgation of final regulations governing a commercial oil shale leasing program that could cover almost two million acres of land throughout three states is an agency action that may affect - indeed, is likely to adversely affect - threatened and endangered species and their critical habitats.
+The BLM's amendment of resource management plans affecting almost two million acres of land throughout three states is an agency action that may affect -indeed, is likely to adversely affect -- threatened and endangered species and their critical habitats.
 The BLM's refusal to consult with the FWS constitutes an ongoing violation of section 7 of the ESA.
-If the BLM does not act within 60 days to correct the violations described in this letter, our organizations will pursue litigation against you and your agencies and officials in federal court.
+If BLM does not act within 60 days to correct the violations described in this letter, our organizations will pursue litigation against you and your agencies and officials in federal court.
 We will seek injunctive and declaratory relief, as well as legal fees and costs regarding these violations.
-To prevent litigation, the BLM must initiate consultation under section 7 of the ESA regarding the effects these regulations governing commercial development of oil shale resources will have on listed species.
+To prevent litigation, the BLM must initiate